 The band had a single mission: bring the spirit of rock ‘n’ roll to the people.
 Wanting to expand outside of the basement, the guys relocated to Athens, Georgia, where Jesse, Julian, and Lucas all went to school at the University of Georgia.
 Diving head first into the city’s music scene, the band quickly took to the stage at popular spots like Caledonia Lounge, 40 Watt Club, and Georgia Theatre.
 Since then, they have also worked their way into the Atlanta music scene by playing venues such as Smith’s Olde Bar and Center Stage.

 Not even a full year into the band’s formation, Everyday Dogs has already had two ventures into the recording studio, the first in Boston to record their self-titled EP in May 2018, and the second in Nashville to work on a set of singles in October 2018.
-The group releasd their second EP, Go Crazy, in late 2019 and are currently working on their first full-length album.
+The group released their second EP, Go Crazy, in late 2019 and 2 more singles in late 2020.
+They are currently working on another EP for 2021.

 Working hard and playing even harder, the guys in Everyday Dogs take their music seriously and make sure the audience knows that they came to see a rock ‘n’ roll band.
 That being said, they try not to take themselves too seriously.
 The band’s only pre-show ritual consists of lead singer Julian Inglima telling the band in a group huddle, “Relax guys, let’s have some fun”.
 From there, it’s all about having a good time playing the music they wrote and love.
 And for Everyday Dogs, that’s as good as it gets.